Philip Juico: Government

 On July 22, 1987, President Corazon Aquino signed Proclamation No. 131 which instituted the Comprehensive Agrarian Reform Program (CARP) as a major program of the government.
 It provided for a special fund known as the Agrarian Reform Fund (ARF), with an initial amount of Php50 billion to cover the estimated cost of the program from 1987 to 1992.
 Juico was appointed by Aquino to lead the CARP program.

 Juico served as Secretary of the Department of Agrarian Reform from 1987 to 1989 under President Corazon Aquino.

-Juico resigned in 1989 after the Garchitorena land scam, which undermined Aquino's agrarian reform program and prompted an investigation of government officials allegedly involved in the scam.
+Juico resigned in 1989 after the Garchitorena land scam, which undermined Aquino's agrarian reform program and prompted an investigation of government officials' alleged involvement in the scam.
 Juico had been accused of violating an anti-corruption law by signing a land-purchase agreement that would have cost the government about $2.7 million.
 The 4,660 acres of largely non-arable, hilly land in Garchitorena, Camarines Sur was purchased for about $142,600 by a private firm, which then tried to sell it to the government less than a year later for nearly $2.9 million.

 Juico was exonerated in the case by the Sandiganbayan, a special anti-graft court, on July 16, 1992.
-The court found there was no proof that Juico took part in any "willful attempt to defraud the government." and he was not obliged "to personally scrutinize all the technical and legal details" of the land deal.
+The court found no proof that Juico took part in any "willful attempt to defraud the government" and that he was not obliged "to personally scrutinize all the technical and legal details" of the land deal.
 Thus the court upheld Juico's denials of accusations by congressional critics that he had been negligent in signing a January 1989 agreement to buy the overvalued land for distribution to farmers.
 Criminal charges were never pursued against lower-ranking officials.

 Juico ran in the 1992 House of Representatives elections with Aquino's endorsement but was defeated.